 - The Equal Employment Opportunity Unit shall investigate all complaints and prepare a summary of the findings for administrative review.
 The discrimination complaint process includes time frames not exceeding ninety (90) days for filing, processing and resolution of such matters.

 - The Equal Employment Opportunity Unit will notify the complainant, respondent and the parties listed above of the final determination in writing.

 - All complainants retain the right to pursue a remedy through other administrative, collective bargaining, and/or legal channels or with appropriate enforcement agencies.

-In addition, any person who believes he/she have been the subject of any act of unlawful discrimination may file a written complaint of discrimination with:
+In addition, any person who believes they have been the subject of any act of unlawful discrimination may file a written complaint of discrimination with:

 - Connecticut Commission on Human Rights & Opportunities (CCHRO)